simon125/bill-tracker-app/README.md

 - Don't remember now but for sure I'll update it.

-## These things should be enough for now, I need to add some code xD wish me luck and wait for the results :)
+## These should be enough for now, I need to add some code xD wish me luck and wait for the results :)